arnaghizadeh/grid_cell_navigation_model/README.md

 ```

 ### Algorithms
-In this implementation, four extra algorithms are supported, LRTA*, QLearning, Backtrack which can be run with:
+In this implementation, four extra algorithms are supported, LRTA*, QLearning, Backtrack, and IDDFS which can be run with:

 ```
 QLearning ql = new QLearning(ma);